Hotman75/Hutilities/README.md

 # 🛠️ Tampermonkey Scripts Collection

-This repository contains various Tampermonkey utility scripts, developed and tested primarily with **Firefox**.
+This repository contains various Tampermonkey utility scripts, developed and tested primarily with **Firefox**, they may not work in **Chrome**.
 These scripts help automate and enhance your experience on specific web platforms.

 ---